-On Bagley-Keene revision, there are already policy bills pending in the Legislature that adequately address the needed reforms.
-SB 544 (Laird) is the current bill that would make notable improvements to this Act.
-On the Commission not needing AG approval, this change would need to be statutorily approved.
+Seeking exemption from AG approval for outside counsel.
+This change would need to be statutorily approved.
 As applied, the Commission needs the freedom to seek outside counsel should the situation allow for it.
 It certainly did for the 2020 members, and I would anticipate this need would reoccur with each new set of Commission occupants to the Commission.